ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 What happens?
 Well, since they're running in parallel, we don't know exactly.
-There is of course an intuitive way to reason it out: at any given point in time, each thread will be partway done running, we just never know exactly which thread gets to go next.
-So maybe thread A sets `price_of_gold`, and then thread B reads `initialised` and sees that it's `false`, and then thread A sets `initialised` to `true`.
-Or maybe thread A sets both variables before thread B checks `initialised`, and then if gold is cheap, thread B heads to the market.
+There is of course an intuitive way to reason it out: at any given point in time, each domain will be partway done running, we just never know exactly which domain gets to go next.
+So maybe domain A sets `price_of_gold`, and then domain B reads `initialised` and sees that it's `false`, and then domain A sets `initialised` to `true`.
+Or maybe domain A sets both variables before domain B checks `initialised`, and then if gold is cheap, domain B heads to the market.

-The one thing we want _not_ to happen is for thread B to see that `!initialised` is `true` and yet find that `price_of_gold` is still stuck at its initial value of `0.0`, thus causing us to `buy_lots_of_gold ()` no matter the price.
-Our intuitive method reassures us that this cannot happen: thread `A` doesn't set `initialised` to `true` until it's already done setting `price_of_gold` to something sensible.
+The one thing we want _not_ to happen is for domain B to see that `!initialised` is `true` and yet find that `price_of_gold` is still stuck at its initial value of `0.0`, thus causing us to `buy_lots_of_gold ()` no matter the price.
+Our intuitive method reassures us that this cannot happen: domain A doesn't set `initialised` to `true` until it's already done setting `price_of_gold` to something sensible.

 Unfortunately, our intuitive reasoning is wrong: this code very much can end up calling `buy_lots_of_gold ()` despite `price_of_gold` being high.
-Since the assignments to `price_of_gold` and `initialised` happen in the same thread and neither is a fancy [atomic] operation, they can be reordered so that `initialised` is set first, leading thread `B` to make an expensive mistake.
+Since the assignments to `price_of_gold` and `initialised` happen in the same domain and neither is a fancy [atomic] operation, they can be reordered so that `initialised` is set first, _while `price_of_gold` is still zero,_ leading domain B to make an expensive mistake.

 [atomic]: #atomics

-It turns out our intuition assumes what the literature calls _sequential consistency:_ essentially, the principle that things happen in order they're written, and parallelism just means we're not sure which thread will do its next thing.
+It turns out our intuition assumes what the literature calls _sequential consistency:_ essentially, the principle that things happen in order they're written, and parallelism just means we're not sure which domain will do its next thing.
 This principle is so essential that it's hard to imagine reasoning about a multicore program without it.

-Of course, what's happened here is two data races: each of `price_of_gold` and `initialised` is being modified by thread A and read by thread B in parallel.
+Of course, what's happened here is two data races: each of `price_of_gold` and `initialised` is being modified by domain A and read by domain B in parallel.
 So the moral of the story is that data races violate sequential consistency.

 The good news is that the inverse is also true: any program without data races is sequentially consistent.
 Data-race freedom gives us back the power to reason intuitively about our code, no matter how buggy it might get.
-And in our example, we can prove that replacing our `ref`s with `Atomic.t`s fixes our bug: sequential consistency means that it's impossible for thread B to observe a state where `initialised` is `true` and `price_of_gold` is `0.0`.[^price-zero]
+In our example, that means that once we fix the data races (easy to do with `Atomic.t`), we know that fixes our bug: sequential consistency means that it's impossible for domain B to observe a state where `initialised` is `true` and `price_of_gold` is `0.0`.[^price-zero]

 [^price-zero]: Assuming, of course, `calculate_price_of_gold ()` doesn't return `0.0`.
 The compiler can't catch everything.

+The even _better_ news is that, in code using OxCaml's extensions, the data races in `price_of_gold` and `initialised` would _never have compiled to begin with._ There's a tradeoff, of course: just as OCaml's type safety means having to understand the type system, the system for data-race freedom has a learning curve.
+This tutorial aims to get you moving with a practical framework that hopes to achieve significant parallel speedups without much fuss.
+You'll still need to convince the compiler that your code has no data races, but we'll walk through the rules and even some [shortcuts](#amenities) for common special cases.

 # Fork/join parallelism